Mulgrew will play Hesther Saloman, the role created on Broadway by veteran actress Marian Seldes in 1974.

+"Harry Potter" star Radcliffe made his West End leading-role debut in Shaffer's 1973 drama at London's Gielgud Theatre on Feb.
+27, 2007, following previews that began Feb.
+16. Radcliffe drew positive reviews from the London critics and lots of attention from gossip columnists because of the much-written-about nude scene.
 In Equus, press notes state, "psychiatrist Martin Dysart investigates the blinding of six horses, a savage act committed by an unassuming 17-year-old stable boy, Alan Strang, whose family life is rife with bigotry and religious fervor.
 As Dysart exposes the truths behind the boy's demons, he finds himself face-to-face with his own."
 Playwright Shaffer based the play on a true story told to him by a friend.

 Equus reunited Radcliffe and Griffiths, who appeared together in the "Harry Potter" movies.
 London Equus producers David Pugh and Dafydd Rogers gave Radcliffe his first role in the West End as a celebrity guest in The Play What I Wrote.